mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Wood Agricultural Agricultural
 Vehicles Basic Industrial

-coordinated by a central hub.
-This is an alternative to mining asteroids and transporting only the ore, as practiced by ships such as the seeker on page 162.

-Mineral refineries rely on manned tugs to bring suitable asteroids to the space station, although at TL12 these are replaced by tug drones.

-Once asteroids are delivered to the station, they must be crushed, the ores and other by-products sorted, and waste released back into space.
-The produce is split

 Fuel Refinery
 TL Maximum Output Per Day Power Crew Cost
 7 10 tons 2 1 per 50 tons MCr0.1 per ton
 10 12 tons 1 1 per 100 tons MCr1 per ton
 13 15 tons 1 1 per 500 tons MCr0.5 per ton

-Space Stations

-between 50% Common Ore, 30% Uncommon Ore, 15%
-Crystals and Gems and 5% Precious Metals (as defined on page 244 of the Traveller Core Rulebook).
-For example, for every 100 tons of produce from the refinery, 50 tons is Basic Ore, 30 tons is Uncommon Ore, 15 tons Crystals & Gems and five tons Precious Metals.

-Technology rapidly enhances the capabilities of a mineral refinery.
-The Mineral Refinery table shows how much produce each refinery is capable of producing per day, per ton dedicated to it, along with its Power requirement.
-The table also shows how many crew are needed to service the refinery.
-Space dedicated to refineries includes hangars and other facilities required for tugs to bring asteroids back to the space station.

 **Mineral Refinery**